codewithkyle/craft-jitter/README.md

 ## Requirements

-This plugin requires [ImageMagick](https://imagemagick.org/index.php) and the following version of PHP and Craft CMS:
+This plugin requires [ImageMagick](https://imagemagick.org/index.php) and the following versions of PHP and Craft CMS:

+- Craft CMS 4.0.0+ with PHP 8+
 - Craft CMS 3.0.0+ with PHP 7.2+ or 8+
-- Craft CMS 4.0.0+ with PHP 8+

 ## Installation